A Little Chaos: Critical response

 David Sexton of the London Evening Standard gave the film a negative review, saying that "Kate Winslet charms as a gardener at the Court of Louis XIV, but it's not enough to keep this inauthentic piece from wilting."
 Dennis Harvey of Variety criticised the film, calling it "all too tidy as it imposes a predictable, pat modern sensibility on a most unconvincing depiction of late 17th-century French aristocratic life."
 Kaleem Aftab of The Independent gave the film two out of five stars, noting that while the performances were exceptional, the talents of the players were wasted.
 He wrote that "it all starts off so promisingly" and praised the camera work and language, but found it quickly fails as "a melancholic look at grief" where "at least four different genres [clash] against each other, occasionally in the same scene" and "the romance seems to take place off-screen."
-She concluded: "There was a 17-year gap between Rickman's first and second film and on this evidence it's easy to see why.
+He concluded: "There was a 17-year gap between Rickman's first and second film and on this evidence it's easy to see why.
 While he can get performances out of the actors, he lacks command of pacing and plot."